remlapmot/knitexercise/README.md

 # knitexercise

-This is a simple package which provides a convenience function, `knit_exercise`, to knit separate questions and answers output documents from the same R Markdown file.
+This is a simple package which provides a custom knit function, `knit_exercise`, to knit separate questions and answers output documents from the same R Markdown file.

 ## Installation